albanyan/albanyan.github.io/_pages/about.md

 ---

 <p align="justify">
 I graduated with a Ph.D. in Computer Science and Engineering from the <a href="https://computerscience.engineering.unt.edu/">Computer Science and Engineering Department</a> at <a href="https://www.unt.edu/">University of North Texas</a>.
-My di
 My research interests include artificial intelligence, natural language processing, computational linguistics, information retrieval, and in particular, sentiment analysis and opinion mining on social media platforms.

 </p>